-Among the items that walked into the All-American Collectors Show in Collinsville, IL on Sunday was a Milton Bradley 'Win a Card' game.
-For those who haven't seen one, it was a board game produced in the late 1960s that used real baseball and football cards as well as some non-sports.
+Among the items that walked into the All-American Collectors Show in Collinsville, IL on Sunday was a 1968 Milton Bradley ‘Win a Card’ baseball card game.
+For those who haven’t seen one, it was a board game produced in the late 1960s that used real baseball and football cards as well as some non-sports.

 A few have made it into online and catalog auctions over the years and sell for good money because of the uniqueness and because of the cards that are inside.
 Among the baseball cards that was in the very well preserved game that was pulled out of an attic by its owner just to see what it was worth was a very nice Nolan Ryan rookie card.
 Several other Hall of Famers were part of the cards included with the game including a 1967 Joe Namath.